 Art Affair is open daily from 11h through 19h.

 For any questions, please reach us by e-mail.

 Art Affair, The Christmas Edition at Amsterdam Hilton June 17th through 20th, 2021

 Art Affair doubling in size, now twelve participants

-Amsterdam, December 1st, 2020 – After a successful first edition in September of this year, the six original exhibitors will now be organising a second edition of this sales exposition together with another six befriended colleagues.
-Art Affair, The Christmas Edition will take place from December 17th through 20th and will again be held at the Amsterdam Hilton where both the Ballroom and the so called Orange Rooms will be transformed into a luxurious and intimate boutique-event at which visitors can safely roam around, in line with the latest guidelines of the National Institute for Public Health and the Environment (RIVM).
+Amsterdam, May 1st, 2021 – After a successful first edition in September last year, the six original exhibitors will now be organising a second edition of this sales exposition together with another six befriended colleagues.
+Art Affair, The Summer Edition will take place from June 17th through 20th and will again be held at the Amsterdam Hilton where both the Ballroom and the so called Orange Rooms will be transformed into a luxurious and intimate boutique-event at which visitors can safely roam around, in line with the latest guidelines of the National Institute for Public Health and the Environment (RIVM).

 “During the first edition we allowed a maximum of 40 visitors per room at each moment”, says co-founder and participant Robbert van Ham of Jaski Gallery.
 “At this point in time it looks like that number will even be 30, but in the festive days towards the Holiday Season, we want to take the opportunity to meet with our clientele.”

 The twelve international art dealers have known each other for years, in part through their mutual participation in international art fairs like TEFAF Maastricht, the world’s leading art and antiques fair.
 Because large scale events cannot take place at the moment, this group of colleagues, who complement each other’s specialities, decided to unite in one luxurious and intimate selling exhibition which can be visited in complete safety.